 |Duration of the session|

-This cookie serves three functions on the site:
+This cookie serves two functions on the site:

 (i) Remembers the selections and data you have entered into one of our online forms so when progressing through the form you won’t be required to re-enter information you have already given